scholacantorum/public-site/concerts/peace/index.md

 Ring in the holidays with music and sing-alongs from many faiths and traditions.
 Special guests join Schola with familiar and new favorites.
-Celebrate the holiday season and prepare for tha new year!
+Celebrate the holiday season and prepare for the new year!